Hevhove/Hevhove/README.md

 ---

 ### :man_astronaut: About me
 I'm Hendrik, a student at École42, a renowned software engineering school from Paris and ex-student Artificial Intelligence from KU Leuven in Belgium.

-My focus during my studies has been on C/C++ projects (feel free to check out the 42 repo for all of the projects).
+My focus during my studies has been on C/C++ projects (feel free to check out the 42 repo for all of the projects, I suggest [cub3d](https://github.com/arieivs/42_04_cub3d), [webserv](https://github.com/Hevhove/webserv) or [minishell](https://github.com/Hevhove/minishell) :eyes:).
 I'm currently learning TypeScript and Solidity.

 I'm interested in web2/3 programming, data science, economics and more!
 In a previous life I was a management consultant, data analyst and data visualisation expert.

 - 🌱 I’m currently learning: Typescript, Javascript, Solidity,
 - 📫 How to reach me: hjg.van.hove@gmail.com